tsbohc/hori-hori/readme.md

 A tiny dotfiles templating and management framework written in bash and awk in `150 loc`

-Consists of three main parts:
+It consists of three main parts:
 - Configuration language
 - Templating engine
 - Package manager